FranciscoCosta1/FantasticPlayers-And-WhereToFindThem/README.md

   * **Analysis by league**;
   * **Analysis per club**;
   * **A player profile page featuring the most similar players to that one.**

+The data used in this project was extracted from FIFA 20 database and Transfermarkt website.